Stock, bond markets could see sharp declines: U.S. financial watchdog

 In the report it said there were also risks posed by large and interconnected banks, Brexit, computer hacking, swaps clearinghouses, shadow banking and pressures on life insurance companies.

-President-elect Donald Trump's election victory has fueled a stock rally, with the S&P 500 and Dow hitting record highs on Tuesday, which could push valuations further upward. [nL4N1E848Y]
+President-elect Donald Trump's election victory has fueled a stock rally, with the S&P 500 and Dow hitting record highs on Tuesday, which could push valuations further upward. [.N]

-The office also found non-financial firms went deeper into debt this year to take advantage of low interest rates.
-A possible wave of defaults by those companies could hurt their lenders - banks, mutual funds, life insurers and pensions.
-Credit to those corporations is growing faster than the U.S. gross domestic product and the ratio of their debt to earnings "is historically high and rising," it said.
+The office also found nonfinancial firms went deeper into debt this year to take advantage of low interest rates.
+A possible wave of defaults by those companies could hurt their lenders: banks, mutual funds, life insurers and pensions.
+Credit to corporations is growing faster than the U.S. gross domestic product and the ratio of their debt to earnings "is historically high and rising," it said.

 "In the last three decades, corrections in corporate debt, equity prices, and commercial real estate prices have often coincided," it said.
 "Continued low interest rates likely have strengthened the links among these markets."